Tad Jones (music historian): Career

-Jones contributed significantly to fostering and researching American rhythm & blues, early rock & roll and jazz.
+Jones contributed significantly to fostering and researching American rhythm and blues, early rock and roll and jazz.
 He was one of the "Fabulous Fo'teen," the founding members of Tipitina's, New Orleans's landmark music club established in 1977 and dedicated to Professor Longhair as a place for Longhair to perform until his death in 1980.
 Jones co-authored the liner notes of Longhair's final original records, "Crawfish Fiesta."
 He was involved in the founding of New Orleans community radio station WWOZ-FM.
 He was also involved in the organization of "Piano Night," a celebration of piano originally presented at Tipitina's on the Monday following the first weekend of the New Orleans Jazz and Heritage Festival as a benefit for the radio station.

-Jones taught a popular and acclaimed course on the history of New Orleans Rhythm & Blues at University of New Orleans in the late 1980s.
-Jones also managed music publishing for The Radiators as General Manager of the band's Fishhead Music.
-He served as an original Program Organizer of New Orleans's Satchmo SummerFest, the city's annual conference and celebration of Louis Armstrong's birthday which draws a choice roster of scholars and fans to New Orleans.
-Jones also served as a consultant for multiple documentaries and films.
-Jones co-authored the history of post-World War II New Orleans Rhythm and Blues, Up from the Cradle of Jazz, with Jason Berry and Johnathan Foose.
+Jones taught a popular and acclaimed course on the history of New Orleans rhythm and blues at University of New Orleans in the late 1980s.
+He also managed music publishing for The Radiators as General Manager of the band's Fishhead Music.
+He served as an original program organizer of New Orleans's Satchmo SummerFest, the city's annual conference and celebration of Louis Armstrong's birthday which draws a choice roster of scholars and fans to New Orleans.
+Additionally, Jones served as a consultant for multiple documentaries and films.
+With Jason Berry and Johnathan Foose, Jones co-authored Up from the Cradle of Jazz (2009, ISBN 978-0-8203-0853-1), a history of post-World War II New Orleans rhythm and blues.

 At his death, Jones was researching and writing a long-anticipated biography of the early life of Louis Armstrong.
 The book was said to be near completion when Jones died.

+Personal life and demise

 Jones died unexpectedly on January 1, 2007, after an accidental fall outside his Uptown New Orleans home.
-He was interred in Metairie Cemetery following a "jazz funeral" organized by New Orleans musicians.
+He was interred in Metairie Cemetery following a jazz funeral organized by New Orleans musicians.